 - Great price

-This set comes from Silverline, who offer a range of products of this sort, and is another that combines screw extractor heads with reverse drill bits.
-This allows you to tackle both screws that have been threaded or flattened, and bolts that need drilling out.
+This screw extractor set comes from Silverline, who offer a range of products of this sort, and is another that combines screw extractor heads with reverse drill bits.
+This allows you to tackle both a stripped screw and those that have been threaded and bolts that need drilling out.
 All parts are black-oxide coated hardened stainless steel, and you get a fitted carry case in which they all sit neatly clipped in with no movement.

 The screw extractor heads cover sizes from 3mm all the way up to 25mm, while the drill bits are standard sizes 1mm through 6mm, so you have a broad range of implements to use when you need them.
 This pack is around £10 at the time of writing, which is a decent price, but there are some reservations.
 A large number of users have complained that, in fact, the drill bits are standard right-handed, so are no good for removing screws, and the extractors thread or blunt very easily.